Integrate Google Drive to Microsoft Teams Properly

 Share Google Drive Files to Microsoft Teams for Professional Users

-If you are facing the above issues, then try SysTools Google Drive to OneDrive Migration Tool, a professional software that can easily transfer your entire Drive files with proper permissions.
-The utility can easily bulk migrate the files, or if you need, you can apply a date filter to move selective data.
+If you are facing the above issues, then try SysTools Google Drive to OneDrive Migration Tool, a professional software that can easily transfer your entire Google Drive data with proper permissions.
+The utility can bulk migrate files and also lets you apply a date filter to move selective data.

 Instructions to Use Professional Software